hetima/DSP_Replenishment/README.md

 Mod for Dyson Sphere Program.
 Needs BepInEx.

-Take out building items stored in the initial planet (the first planet landed on) from anywhere in the galaxy.
+Take out building items stored in the initial planet (the first planet landed on) from other planet.

 Right-clicking the building tool icon will move the corresponding item stored in the initial planet's storage to the inventory.
 Storage with an outgoing sorter attached will be ignored.
 One stack amount is moved at a time.
 The following will be added to the building tool to make use of this feature.